 - Focus on outdoor dining and bush meals

-- All F&B staff will observe the mandatory preventative measures at all times (Waiters will be in a face mask and wearing gloves)
+- All F&B staf will observe the mandatory preventative measures at all times (Waiters will be in a face mask and wearing gloves)

 - Seats and tables are cleaned and sanitized after each dining experience

-- Each group has its own dedicated and separate dining table and area, at a safe distance (at least 2 meters) from other guests
+- Each group has their own dedicated and separated dining table and area, at a safe distance (at least 2 meters) from other guests

 - Reusable complementary metal water bottles will continue